dseguy/changedBehavior/behavior/OldConstructors.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Methods with the same name as their class will not be constructors in a future version of PHP; x has a deprecated constructor in /codes/OldConstructors.php on line 3
+   PHP Deprecated:  Methods with the same name as their class will not be constructors in a future version of PHP; x has a deprecated constructor

-   Deprecated: Methods with the same name as their class will not be constructors in a future version of PHP; x has a deprecated constructor in /codes/OldConstructors.php on line 3 x::xx::foo
+   Deprecated: Methods with the same name as their class will not be constructors in a future version of PHP; x has a deprecated constructor x::xx::foo

 After